Fellows of DIA

 Marie A. Dray is President, International Regulatory Affairs Group, specializing in US and EU biomedical product registration strategies and executive communications.
 She previously directed an office of Regulatory Liaison & Policy for Merck; and led high technology trade groups in their interactions with colleagues at the FDA, EMEA and other international trade groups for PhRMA.
 Marie served two terms, including serving as Chair, on DIA’s Board of Directors; she also received the DIA Founders Award and was one of the founding members of the DIA Fellows program.
 She has also received the FDA Commissioner’s Special Citation for her efforts in introducing computer-assisted New Drug Applications into the product application review process.

-Ron Fitzmartin is Senior Informatics Advisor, Office of the Director, Center for Biologics Evaluation and Research, Food and Drug Administration.
+Ron Fitzmartin is Senior Informatics Advisor, Office of Regulatory Operations, Center for Biologics Evaluation and Research, Food and Drug Administration.
 In this role Ron provides policy and strategy consultation and support on a wide range of topics focused on electronic regulatory submissions and standardized data.
 Some of Ron’s activities include: chair of the PDUFA VI information technology committee, Regulatory Chair of the ICH M11 Expert Working Group on the standardized clinical protocol template, and chair of the IDMP Working Group under the International Pharmaceutical Regulators Programme.
 Ron received a PhD in statistics from the University of Maryland and MBA from University of New Haven.

 E. Stewart Geary

-E. Stewart Geary, MD, is Global Safety Officer and Senior Vice President at Eisai Co., Ltd. He is a Councilor of the Japanese Association of Pharmaceutical Medicine and serves on the Editorial Advisory Board for Pharmaceutical Medicine.
+E. Stewart Geary, MD, is Global Safety Officer at Eisai Co., Ltd. He is a Councilor of the Japanese Association of Pharmaceutical Medicine and serves on the Editorial Advisory Board for the Journal of Pharmaceutical Medicine.
 A member of CIOMS XII, he also served on the CIOMS VII Working Group on the Development Safety Update Report, CIOMS VIII on Signal Detection, CIOMS on Standardized MedDRA Queries, CIOMS IX on Medicinal Product Risk Management and CIOMS Working Group on Drug-Induced Liver Injury.
 Dr. Geary is a DIA Fellow, a Fellow of the Academy of Physicians in Clinical Research and an IFAPP Global Fellow in Medicines Development.
 He earned a BA from Harvard and MD from Stanford Medical School.